madetech/handbook/guides/it/software_licenses.md

 - Consent Kit

 ### Assistive technology software
-- We understand that some colleagues will benefit from access to additional assistive technology (e.g. Grammarly) and are committed to supporting this as needed
+- We understand that access to additional assistive technology (e.g. Grammarly) will  be of great support to some colleagues.
-- We will firstly request that anyone requesting a licence tries the basic/free versions (please get in touh with the Operations Team to know what tools we currently support free licences for), as the basic may suffice for some
-- If, after this, anyone still requires a business licence, please come back to us via slack or email again to ops, and we will look to explore the business licence route.
-- Where this is a necessary reasonable adjustment the cost **will not ** be deducted from their remote working budget.
+- Please contact the Ops team via slack #ops or operations@madetech.com for guidance on what assistive technology we already have available.
+- We'll consider adding new tools to our approved list where existing options don't meet the needs.